- build online donation forms

 Browse to your Gravity Form, select Notifications and use the Insert Merge Tag dropdown (Payment Amount, Transaction Number and AuthCode will appear under Custom at the very bottom of the dropdown list).

-- Why do I get an error “This page is unsecured”?
+Why do I get a “This page is unsecured” error?

 When your form has a Credit Card field, it accepts very sensitive details from your customers and these must be encrypted.
 You must have an SSL/TLS certificate installed on your website, and your page must be accessed via HTTPS (i.e. the page address must start with “https:”).
 You can force a page with a credit card form to be accessed via HTTPS by ticking Force SSL on the Credit Card field advanced settings page; see screenshots.